userbradley/gcs-web-server/README.md

 ```

 Do not prepend `{env}` to this, as the Module will create buckets and service accounts for all environments (if you chose to create multiple) in the same project

+### Secrets project

+A secrets project is required as the module creates secrets with the IAP oauth credentials (If enabled)

+You can set this to any project that has the `secrets` api enabled

 ## Useful information